Minecraftian14/THATLANG/README.md

 - A Positive Integer
     - Here the value is assumed to be in quantity of the smallest quanta possible.
 For instance in case of position, it's one pixel, in case of color, it's one bit (the numbers 0 to 255).
+    - In case of position, it's calculated from top-left.
+    - In case of color, it's calculated from 0.
 - A Non-Negative Real Number
-    - Here the value is assumed to be in relative of the maximum possible.
+    - In this case the value is assumed to be in relative of the maximum possible.
 The maximum depends on the case, for instance for position, it's the sixe of parent object, and in color, it's 255.
 A value of 0.0 means 0 and a value of 1.0 means the max.
 Following the pattern, o.5 means half the max.
+    - In case of position, it's calculated from top-left.
+    - In case of color, it's calculated from 0.
 - A Negative Real Number
+    - This time the value is made positive and calculated just like a non-negative real number.
+    - In case of position, it's calculated from bottom-right.
+    - In case of color, it's calculated from 255.

 ```yaml
 program main {